sec-study-dev/dos-tool/README.md

 For the blockchain to be tested, you need to configure its required environment according to the official requirements

 ## Running Our Tool

+* In order to use the info collector normally, please first fill in your OpenAI API Key in the fourth line of dos-tool/infoCollect/chatgpt.py

 * Go to the dos-tool folder and use this command: . /DoSDetector.py